easyscience/core/PARAMETER_DEPENDENCY_SERIALIZATION.md

 6. **Reliable ordering**: With the new dependency ID system, parameters can be loaded in any order without affecting dependency resolution

-7. **Access dependency ID**: Use `parameter.dependency_id` to access the stable ID for debugging or manual cross-referencing
+7. **Access dependency ID**: Use `parameter.serializer_id` to access the stable ID for debugging or manual cross-referencing

 ## Example: Complex Hierarchy